It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Solutions/Services: Longbow Advantage implementation and integration consulting services to upgrade Red Prairie WMS and WFM solutions

-Business Impact: Subaru improved overall warehouse efficiency and allocation times.
+Business Impact: Subaru improved overall warehouse efficiency and allocation times improved.
 Subaru of America reduced shipment planning and allocation process time from 2.5 hours to 20 minutes.

 Customer: Leading global OTC healthcare company

-Project: Enable a standardized demand planning process across eight countries, and use technology and service to create a consensus plan regardless of technical and cultural challenges
+Project: Enable a standardized demand planning process across eight countries.
+Use the technology and service to create a consensus plan regardless of technical and cultural challenges.

 Solutions/Services: NeoGrid’s Supply Chain Synchronization Demand Planning Solution

-Business Impact: The solution improved visibility and forecast accuracy, and increased sales and service levels, while reducing returned products from its retail partners.
-Performance on promotional and new product launches was also improved.
+Business Impact: Improved visibility, improved forecast accuracy, increased sales and service levels while reducing returned products from their retail partners.
+Improved performance on promotional and new product launches.